skriptum/vwl/vwl6/VL_Sozialismus/hausarbeit/paper.md

 ### External Debt

-The oil crisis precipitated a balance of payments crisis in many countries, including Yugoslavia.
-To address its growing current account deficit, Yugoslavia turned to Western lenders for assistance.
-In search of attractive investment opportunities outside their stagnating domestic markets, these Western investors are estimated to have covered approximately 90% of Yugoslavia’s current account deficit up to 1975 [@yarashevichEconomicReasonsBreakYugoslavia2013].
+To address its growing current account deficit in the 1970s, Yugoslavia turned to Western lenders for assistance.
+In search of attractive investment opportunities outside their stagnating domestic markets, western capitalists willingly invested in emerging markets like Yugoslavia [@babicCausesGrowthYugoslav1986].
+They are estimated to have covered approximately 90% of Yugoslavia’s current account deficit up to 1975 with their lending [@yarashevichEconomicReasonsBreakYugoslavia2013].

-This reliance on Western capital would become a significant liability starting in the 1980s.
+This reliance on Western capital would became a significant liability starting in the 1980s.
 The second oil shock triggered inflationary pressures in the West, particularly in the United States, where the Federal Reserve responded by raising interest rates to as high as 20% in 1981.
 Emerging economies, including Yugoslavia, felt the impact of these soaring interest rates acutely.
 They were forced to pay a steep premium to finance their debt and faced escalating costs for servicing it.

 With the onset of the Mexican debt crisis in 1982, access to foreign credit rapidly dried up for many countries.
 Foreign lenders quickly pulled back from emerging markets, retreating to safer investments such as US Treasury Bonds.
 During this period, "Yugoslavia completely lost its access to international financial markets" [@mojmirFormerYugoslaviasDebt1996], leaving the country with no choice but to seek alternative methods for financing essential imports, such as energy, crucial for sustaining its economy.